General Terms and Conditions for the Use of TWINT

 For regulatory reasons, released TWINT credit must be transferred to a reference account.
 The reference account must be held in the name of the customer with a bank licensed in Switzerland.

-Customers can make cashless payments using their smartphone and the associated TWINT credit at appropriately equipped shop cash registers (at points of sale – POS), vending machines, online, in other apps and to other customers in accordance with the applicable limits.
+Customers can make cashless payments using their smartphone and the associated TWINT credit at appropriately equipped shop cash registers (at points of sale – POS), vending machines, online, in other apps by saving TWINT as a payment method with selected merchants via integrated use cases in the TWINT app (TWINT+) and to other customers in accordance with the applicable limits.

 Upon making a payment using TWINT credit, the relevant payment amount shall be deducted directly from the TWINT credit.
 Customers shall acknowledge all payments booked to the TWINT credit that have been executed in connection with their smartphone and in keeping with the following security levels.